 For Tuxedo: You should stick to white pleated, plain or piqué/Marcela shirt.
 A turn-down collar or a wing collar can be worn depending on the occasion.
 If you are wearing the pleated white shirt, ensure it is tight and neat and doesn’t bulge out in front.
 Either a fly front (concealed buttons) or French placket (buttons on the show) or the common white button-up shirt (with studs) is acceptable.
 It must be French cuff (also known as double cuff) and should be worn with simple but elegant cuff links – black, white or silver.

 For suit: The trouser is made with the same materials as the jacket without any satin on the side.
 It can either come with belt loops (so that belts can be worn) or suspenders buttons (sewed in) and with side adjustment tabs.

-For Tuxedo: One key feature of a Tuxedo trousers is the presence of a satin stripe which runs through the outer sides of the trousers.
-Even though, a black tuxedo jacket paired with accompanying trousers is a perfect example of sleek and timeless style.
-Tuxedo jackets and pants don’t always need to match especially for non black tie events.
-You can go for a normal formal trousers that would contrast with the tuxedo jacket, for instance an Ivory Tuxedo Jacket and a normal black trousers.
+For Tuxedo: One key feature of Tuxedo trousers is the presence of a satin stripe which runs through the outer sides of the trousers.
+Even though, a black tuxedo jacket paired with accompanying trousers is a perfect example of a sleek and timeless style.
+Tuxedo jackets and pants don’t always need to match especially for non-black tie events.
+You can go for normal formal trousers that would contrast with the tuxedo jacket, for instance, an Ivory Tuxedo Jacket and normal black trousers.